 He was a creative genius and one of the funniest and most popular kids in school yet he hid his depression due to stigma.
 If there was one consistent theme about Charles, it was that he always reached out to kids who were new, hurting or invisible to others.

 He taught everyone around him, kids, teens and adults what it meant to let another human being know they mattered.
 As talented and funny as he was, this was his greatest gift.
 The #umatterchallenge was created in his memory to carry on his legacy of reaching out to others.
 Sign up for text or email reminders.

 Sign up for email messages:

 Fourteen days of email messages and stories.
-Then one every 30 days after to remind you to do the challenge once a month.
+Then one every 14 days after to remind you to do the challenge and understand that others suffer.